By Pete Van Mullem

 Teaching is an essential element to serve as a coach – you know this.
 But you may wonder – how good am I at providing instruction or how good of a teacher do I need to be?
 Coaches instruct athletes in the technical skills of the sport; how to perform individual skills on the field of play.
 For example, teaching the proper fielding and throwing techniques in baseball or how to execute a turn at the wall in swimming.
 Coaches also teach athletes tactical skills: strategies needed during competition.
 For example, implementing a rotational defense in volleyball or how to execute an arc offensive scheme in water polo.

 Your ability to provide individual skill development and to prepare your team strategically occurs at all levels of sport.
 The basic skills of teaching apply to all coaches and include communication, organization, and interpersonal.
-You can work to improve your teaching skills and to provide competent instruction for the talent level of your athlete’s.
+You can work to improve your teaching skills and to provide competent instruction for the talent level of your athletes.

 The setting you coach in dictates the level of knowledge you need to teach applicable skills to your athletes.
-However, the ability of an athlete goes beyond the setting they compete in.
+However, the ability of an athlete goes beyond the setting in which compete in.
 The athlete’s ability is a combination of their age, their physical and psychological development, and their current skill level.
 Thus, the athlete’s ability is not directly relative to the setting they compete in, but the setting can be an indicator of what skills they need to learn.
 A high school team is a good example of athletes with varying abilities.
 A varsity soccer team may carry a roster of up to 20 or more athletes.
 Some athletes may demonstrate individual skill proficiency in dribbling and passing and a good understanding of space and movement on the field, others may demonstrate advanced individual skills that make them stand out from their peers, and one or two athletes may demonstrate a “feel for the game” – a combination of superior individual skills, with an understanding of space and movement.

 To understand the level of instruction needed to meet your athlete’s current level of ability, you can use the American Development Model’s (ADM) 5 Stages to a Better Sport Experience, developed by USA Hockey and later adapted and implemented by the United States Olympic & Paralympic Committee for Team USA (USOPC, 2024).
 The five stages are age-related but focus on the development of the individual athlete as they progress through their sport experience.
 The stages are: (1) Discover, learn, and play, ages 0-12; (2) Develop and challenge, ages 10-16; (3) Train and compete, ages 13-19; (4) Excel for high performance or participate and succeed, ages 15+; and (5) Mentor and thrive, active for life.
 A full description of each stage is available online: American Development Model Stages.

-The ADM can help you best reach your athletes needs as you may have athletes that demonstrate greater competency in the technical or tactical skills and operate at a stage above the majority of the athletes you are coaching.
+The ADM can help you best reach your athlete’s needs as you may have athletes who demonstrate greater competency in the technical or tactical skills and operate at a stage above the majority of the athletes you are coaching.
 In sum, to meet this essential element as a coach, you must demonstrate the ability to teach the skills relative to the setting you coach in.
 By knowing the rules, knowing how the game is played, and knowing how to provide instruction, you have established a foundation to meet the four essentials to serve as a coach.
 But without the fourth essential element, your tenure as a coach might be short.

 Know How to Demonstrate Respect for the Game, the Opponent, and the Athletes you Coach

 When you respect someone, you have regard for their feelings, wishes, and rights; and you admire their unique qualities and abilities.
-A coach demonstrating respect toward their athletes treats an athlete as an end in themselves, as a person; not as a means to an end, a tool to help the team win.
+A coach demonstrating respect toward their athletes treats an athlete as an end in themselves, as a person, not as a means to an end, a tool to help the team win.
 In other words, the coach would not do anything that might harm the athlete.
 When a coach berates an athlete with a personal insult as a motivational tactic, demeaning their self-worth, they no longer have regard for the feelings of the athletes – demonstrating a lack of respect.
 Also, a coach demonstrates respect by providing an equal opportunity for athletes to compete for playing time in practice, recognizing an athlete’s unique abilities and what they can contribute to the team.

 As an athlete, when you compete with others, you expect them to play fair – to follow the rules of the game.
 This expectation applies to coaches as well.
-However, athletes and coaches will “bend the rules,” to gain a competitive edge; an approach considered a part of “how the game is played” (see the section above).
-Yet, the attempt to gain a competitive edge, can lead to violating the rules of fair play.
+However, athletes and coaches will “bend the rules” to gain a competitive edge, an approach considered a part of “how the game is played” (see the section above).
+Yet, the attempt to gain a competitive edge can lead to violating the rules of fair play.
 If you instruct your athletes to engage in rough play and the actions of the rough play have the potential to injure (harm) an opposing athlete, you demonstrate a lack of respect for your opponent and the game.
 The opposing athlete and coach may enter the contest expecting a physical game, but not an injury from excessive or strategic physical play outside the norms of the game – a violation of fair play.

-The effort to gain a competitive edge, can also lead to cheating.
+The effort to gain a competitive edge can also lead to cheating.
 When the coach deliberately breaks a rule, they violate an essential element in their role as a coach.
 The NFHS passed a rule in 2023 that allows a baseball coach to communicate via a one-way communication device (e.g., pitch calling device) to the catcher to call pitches.
 The rule prohibits the coach from using a one-way communication device with any other player on defense or when a player is batting (NFHS, 2023).
 If a coach used the same technology and spoke to the batter between pitches, this action would be a deliberate violation of the rules, demonstrating the coach’s lack of respect for the integrity of the game.

 How do you know if you are demonstrating respect and meeting this essential element to serve as a coach?
-First, you treat an athlete as a person, beyond what their skill set brings to the team and you don’t exhibit any behavior that may harm them, physically, emotionally, or psychologically.
+First, you treat an athlete as a person, beyond what their skill set brings to the team and you don’t exhibit any behavior that may harm them physically, emotionally, or psychologically.
 Second, you respect your opponent and instruct your athletes to value fair play, recognizing how competition requires both teams and performers to play fair.
 Lastly, you demonstrate respect for the game by following the rules on and off the field of play,

 In sum, your ability to demonstrate respect for the game, the opponent, and the athletes you coach is one of your four essentials to serve as a coach.
 Each essential stands on its own – each is learnable.
 Your goals as a coach will go beyond the four essentials.
 Yet, you need all four.
 Together, they provide a foundation for you to develop as a coach and to stay in the game.